Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ## Bought software

-Helicon focus for stacking the images
+Helicon focus for stacking the images<br>
-EOS Remote for focussing the camera and figuring out the camara settings.
+EOS Remote for focussing the camera and figuring out the camara settings. <br>
 Adobe photoshop.

 ## Other bits